kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Design Details

 #### Defaulting
-If unset, it will default to `PodFailurePolicy`, which is the current [reason](https://github.com/kubernetes/kubernetes/blob/dd301d0f23a63acc2501a13049c74b38d7ebc04d/staging/src/k8s.io/apimachinery/pkg/apis/meta/v1/types.go#L1555) the Job controller uses when a PodFailurePolicy triggers a Job failure.
+If unset, the `Name` field will default to the index of the pod failure policy rule in the `Rules` slice.

 #### Validation
-- We will validate the user-defined Reason is a valid reason ([non-empty, CamelCase string](https://github.com/kubernetes/kubernetes/blob/dd301d0f23a63acc2501a13049c74b38d7ebc04d/staging/src/k8s.io/apimachinery/pkg/apis/meta/v1/types.go#L1555)).
+- We will validate the name be used as a valid Reason ([non-empty, CamelCase string](https://github.com/kubernetes/kubernetes/blob/dd301d0f23a63acc2501a13049c74b38d7ebc04d/staging/src/k8s.io/apimachinery/pkg/apis/meta/v1/types.go#L1555)).
 We will also validate the user-defined Reason is less than 128 characters.
-- We will also validate the user-defined Reason does not conflict with any [K8s internal reasons used by the Job controller](https://github.com/kubernetes/kubernetes/blob/862ff187baad9373d59d19e5d736dcda1e25e90d/staging/src/k8s.io/api/batch/v1/types.go#L542-L553).
+- We will also validate the pod failure policy rule does not conflict with any [K8s internal reasons used by the Job controller](https://github.com/kubernetes/kubernetes/blob/862ff187baad9373d59d19e5d736dcda1e25e90d/staging/src/k8s.io/api/batch/v1/types.go#L542-L553).

 #### Business logic
-When a `PodFailurePolicyRule` matches a pod failure and the `Action` is `FailJob`, the Job controller will add the reason defined in the `SetConditionReason` field to the JobFailed [condition](https://github.com/kubernetes/kubernetes/blob/6a4e93e776a35d14a61244185c848c3b5832621c/pkg/controller/job/job_controller.go#L816) added to the Job.
+When a `PodFailurePolicyRule` matches a pod failure and the `Action` is `FailJob`, the Job controller will set the JobFailed condition reason deterministically in the format `PodFailurePolicy_{ruleName}`.
+This suffix will be added to the condition [condition](https://github.com/kubernetes/kubernetes/blob/6a4e93e776a35d14a61244185c848c3b5832621c/pkg/controller/job/job_controller.go#L816) here.

-Note: If the PodFailurePolicy feature gate is disabled, but the `PodFailurePolicyReason` feature gate is enabled, there will be no adverse effect and neither feature will actually be used, since the only place the proposed new field `SetConditionReason` will be used is inside of a [code block](https://github.com/kubernetes/kubernetes/blob/6a4e93e776a35d14a61244185c848c3b5832621c/pkg/controller/job/job_controller.go#L816) protected by the PodFailurePolicy feature gate.
+Note: If the PodFailurePolicy feature gate is disabled, but the `PodFailurePolicyName` feature gate is enabled, there will be no adverse effect and neither feature will actually be used, since the only place the proposed new field `Name` will be used is inside of a [code block](https://github.com/kubernetes/kubernetes/blob/6a4e93e776a35d14a61244185c848c3b5832621c/pkg/controller/job/job_controller.go#L816) protected by the PodFailurePolicy feature gate.

 ### Test Plan